List of N Idioms:

 - The next time you’re going to your mother’s neck of the woods can you please give this casserole dish back to her?

-- My boss is such a pain in the neck—he refuses to ever answer his phone and makes me stay late waiting for him to finish his work because he's afraid of being alone after hours.
+- My boss is such a pain in the neck.
+He makes me stay late waiting for him to finish his work because he's afraid of being alone at the office after hours.

 - I'm glad we're best friends now and I'm sorry I was a pain in the neck when we were little.